exceptionaljs/exapp/README.md

 Utility Functions
 -----------------

-The following utility functions are exported by uapp.js:
+The following utility functions are exported by exapp.js:

-  - `uapp.parseArguments(argv, start = 2)` - Parse an application's arguments from `argv` into a dictionary.
+  - `exapp.parseArguments(argv, start = 2)` - Parse an application's arguments from `argv` into a dictionary.
 For example the following array `["node", "app.js", "--key=value"]` would be parsed to `{ key: "value" }`.

 Tips - Module as a Class